owncloud-archive/documentation/admin_manual/configuration_database/db_conversion.rst

 Unconvertible Tables
 --------------------

-If you updated your ownCloud installation old tables, which are not used anymore, might still exist.
+If you updated your ownCloud installation then the old tables, which are not used anymore, might still exist.
 The converter will tell you which ones.

 ::